ali-sdk/ali-oss/README.md

 ### .signatureUrl(name[, options])

 Create a signature url for download or upload object.
+When you put object with signatureUrl ,you need to pass `Content-Type`.Please look at the example.

 parameters: